Germany detects first mpox variant Ib case – DW – 10/22/2024

 Germany's disease control agency the Robert Koch Institute (RKI) announced on Tuesday that an mpox infection that occurred abroad had been detected in the country.

-The RKI said that, despite the detection, the RKI "still does not believe there is an increased risk" to the wider population.
+The RKI said that, despite the detection, it did not believe there was now a greater risk to the wider population.

 "Close physical contact is required" for mpox to be transmitted" the agency stressed.
 The RKI did not provide any further details on when and in whom the first infection occurred.